-Issue/driver Present Position → Projection Impact on services Mitigating plans Central government policy and funding Numerous reforms and programmes under development e.g., climate change, vocational education, resource management, ITPs Significant changes in legislation policy and budget allocations need to be taken into consider that will development activity.
-E.g. in Engage in consultation on changes that could impact on the delivery of services.
+Issue/driver Present Position 7 Projection lı mpact on services Mi tigating plans Central government policy and funding Numerous reforms and programmes under development e.g., climate change, vocational education, resource management, ITPs • Significant changes in legislation, policy and budget allocations that will need to be taken into consideration. • development activity.
+E.g. in response to ITPs • Engage in consultation on changes that could impact on the delivery of services.
 Watching brief on policy developments and funding opportunities.
-Future for Local government An independent review panel is considering the future for Local Government and opportunities to create a new system of local governance and democracy Strengthened local democracy changes to local governance sand functions are anticipated systems structures or nature of local Watching brief on policy developments.
+Future for Local government An independent review panel is considering the future for Local Government and opportunities to create a new system of local governance and democracy • Strengthened local democracy, changes to local governance systems and functions are anticipated. • Potential to impact delivery structures or nature of local economic development services. • Watching brief on policy developments.
 ChristchurchNZ to work with the Council to understand implications of any legislative changes.